pgadmin-org/pgadmin4/docs/en_US/check_dialog.rst

 Use the fields in the *General* tab to identify the check constraint:

-* Use the *Name* field to add a descriptive name for the check constraint.
-The name will be displayed in the *pgAdmin* tree control.
+* Use the *Name* field to provide a descriptive name for the check constraint that will be displayed in the *pgAdmin* tree control.
 With PostgreSQL 9.5 forward, when a table has multiple check constraints, they will be tested for each row in alphabetical order by name and after NOT NULL constraints.
+* Store notes about the check constraint in the *Comment* field.

 Click the *Definition* tab to continue.